2019 Houston Astros season: July, post-All-Star break

 During a contest versus the St. Louis Cardinals on July 28, Jose Altuve homered for his 1,500th career hit, one of three hits in a 6–2 win that afternoon, in his 1,190th career game.
 The only players in the divisional play era to reach the milestone faster were Ichiro Suzuki, Wade Boggs, Kirby Puckett, Nomar Garciaparra, Tony Gwynn and Derek Jeter.

-For the month of July, Gurriel batted .398, .427 OBP, .837 SLG, 18 runs scored, seven doubles, 12 home runs, 31 RBIs over 24 games.

 Prior to the trade deadline on July 31, the Astros made three separate trades.
 From the Arizona Diamondbacks, they acquired right-handed pitcher Zack Greinke for right-handers J. B. Bukauskas and Corbin Martin, outfielder Seth Beer and infielder Joshua Rojas.
 From the Toronto Blue Jays, the Astros received right-handers Joe Biagini and Aaron Sanchez and minor league OF Cal Stevenson for OF Derek Fisher.
 Additionally, the Astros sent catcher Max Stassi to the Los Angeles Angels for minor league outfielders Rainier Rivas and Raider Uceta.

 MLB named three Astros as winners of three of four AL monthly awards for July, including Gurriel as Player of the Month, Gerrit Cole as Pitcher of the Month, and Alvarez as Rookie of the Month.
+His second Pitcher of the Month Award, Cole became the fourth Astros hurler to win at least twice during the same season, joining Randy Johnson (1998), Andy Pettitte (2005), and Dallas Keuchel (thrice, 2015).
+Alvarez became the first Astros player to win Rookie of the Month more than once.
+Gurriel batted .408 (40-for-98) 40 /.437 on-base percentage (OBP) / .847 slugging percentage (SLG) / 1.284 on-base plus slugging (OPS), 12 home runs, 31 RBI, and 83 total bases.
+Gurriel became the ninth player in club history to register 30 or more RBI in one month, succeeding Alex Bregman and Evan Gattis in June of the previous campaign.
+Additionally, Gurriel joined Richard Hidalgo in September 2000 to record each of a .400 batting average, 10 home runs, and 30 RBI in the same month.
+(Note: Criteria: In the regular season, from 1898 to 2026, playing for HOU, for any choice in months, requiring runs batted in ≥ 30, sorted by greatest runs batted in.)
+Gurriel also succeeded Bregman in June of the previous year as the most recent Astro to win Player of the Month.